What is premenstrual dysphoric disorder?

 Premenstrual dysphoric disorder (PMDD) is a severe form of premenstrual syndrome (PMS).
 Photo: Shutterstock

 Premenstrual dysphoric disorder (PMDD) is a severe form of premenstrual syndrome (SPM).
 PMDD can cause depression, anxiety, and other physical and mental symptoms during the two weeks before your period (also known as a period) starts.
 These symptoms can be so extreme that they prevent you from doing the activities of your daily life, such as working, studying or socializing.
-PMDD symptoms usually go away once your period starts, or a day or two after.
+PMDD symptoms usually go away once your period starts, or a day or two following.

 What causes premenstrual dysphoric disorder?